-I field-tested the most powerful fully automatic BB guns on Amazon.
+I field-tested the best full auto BB guns on Amazon.
 So if you're in the market for one, I'd highly recommend one of the following options.

 FYI, prices and ratings are accurate as of time of writing.